Solar-Helix-Independent-Transport/allianceauth-corp-tools/README.md

 # CorpTools
-### Asorted Toolbox of Bits and bobs for todays Corp/Alliance on the go!
+### Assorted Toolbox of Bits and bobs for todays Corp/Alliance on the go!

 Corp Toolbox module for [AllianceAuth](https://gitlab.com/allianceauth/allianceauth) with speed and functionality in mind.

 Included `Bits and Bobs`:
  * Basic Member Audit
+   * Asset location Filters
+   * Market Orders
    * Skills
      * Queue
-     * Basic planning against fittings.
+     * Basic audit against fittings.
    * Wallet
      * radar graphs of activity.
    * Assets